autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 #### Accusations

 An _accusation_ is a claim that a consensus committee member has failed to participate correctly in consensus.
-Protocol only allows a validator to be under _accusation_ once at a time.
+The protocol only allows a validator to have one pending _accusation_ at a time.
 New _accusations_ are made by submitting evidence of an accusable rule infraction on-chain as an accountability event of type `Accusation`.

 Accusations do not automatically cause slashing and an _innocence proof window_ measured in blocks gives the accused _offending validator_ a window to detect an _accusation_ and prove _innocence_ by submitting an _innocence_ proof on-chain.